yash1307-cse/WhatsApp-UI/README.md

 # WhatsApp UI (Jetpack Compose)
-This is simple and basic WhatsApp UI by using Jetpack Compose.
+This is a simple and basic WhatsApp UI by using Jetpack Compose.

 ## What is Jetpack Compose